cx-language/cx/docs/build-system.md

 so stack traces still name cx functions where the platform allows it.
 On macOS the debug info for `cx build` output is collected into a `.dSYM` bundle next to the binary.
-`cx run` and `cx test` usually execute through an in-process JIT for speed, so their abort traces show addresses (plus compiler frames) rather than function names.
-Pass `--no-jit` to link and execute a binary with named traces instead;
-`cx build` output always names functions.
+`cx run` and `cx test` usually execute through an in-process JIT for speed (except on Windows, which links and executes a binary), so their abort traces show addresses (plus compiler frames) rather than function names.
+Pass `--no-jit` to link and execute a binary with named traces instead; `cx build` output always names functions.

 ## Installing dependencies